-Web Login Links are a MassTransit 6.0 feature which allows quick login access for web client users by providing a clickable web browser link in an email.
+Web Login Links are a MassTransit feature that allows quick login access for web client users by providing a clickable web browser link in an email.
 This article describes how to configure and use these links as well as the security risks of the different types of email links when an email is intercepted by a third party.

 Email Passkey Login: